dvdcastro/keystonejs-ng-skeleton/README.md

         cordova build android
         cordova emulate android

+### My app won't work

+If you configure a different port than 3000 in your *.env* or anyother place, remember to update *public/js/index.js* and *mobile/www/index.js*

+### Extending and adding functionality

-If you add more templates and javascript files, make sure to update the grunt tasks *copy* and *jade* in your *Gruntfile.js* file.
+If you add more templates and javascript files, make sure to update the grunt tasks *clean*, *copy* and *jade* in your *Gruntfile.js* file.